rohan-chandrashekar/BoostFex/README.md

 ## 📚 Abstract

-This repository hosts the official implementation of the research article:
-**"Detection of Bank Transaction Anomalies using Gradient Boosted Federated Learning"**
+Official implementation of 'Detection of Bank Transaction Anomalies using Gradient Boosted Federated Learning' (IEEE Access).
+Explore cutting-edge privacy-preserving techniques, scalable federated learning models, and advanced anomaly detection algorithms for financial transactions.
-Submitted to *IEEE Access*.
-Authors: **Rohan Chandrashekar, Rithvik Grandhi, Rahul Roshan G, Shylaja SS**

 ### 🛠️ Overview
 Fraudulent transactions pose critical challenges for the banking sector, affecting customer trust and financial security.
 In this research, we propose an innovative **Federated Learning framework** integrated with **Gradient Boosting algorithms** to enhance anomaly detection.
 Our approach ensures robust privacy-preserving mechanisms while delivering high accuracy on imbalanced datasets.